MeenaAlfons/go-zlib/ROADMAP.md

 - A flag to run smaller set of tests
 - Implement Stringer interface to help with debugability
 - Expand compliance with more linters in golangci-lint
+- Try to support older versions of Go that doesn't have runtime.Pinner.

 **Open source project improvements**